Negros Slashers: 2002: MBA Crossover Champions/National Champions, final season

 In 2002, TV broadcast partner ABS-CBN withdrew its support and funding for the league.
 As a result, the league had to be commercialized, allowing teams to look for sponsors.
 Negros Slashers found one in remittance company RCPI and was renamed the RCPI Negros Slashers, barely 2 weeks before the season started.
 Robert Sison resigned as head coach and was replaced by Joshua Villapando.
-The roster underwent a major revamp as long-time Negros Slasher Johnedel Cardel left the team to sign up with expansion team Olongapo Volunteers.
-New faces in the team included Jose Francisco, Tyrone Bautista and 6-10 former La Salle Green Archer Vincent San Diego.
+The roster underwent a major revamp as long-time Negros Slasher Johnedel Cardel left the team.
+New faces in the team included Carlito Espiritu, Jose Francisco, Tyrone Bautista and 6'10" Vincent San Diego.

 The Slashers became the dominant team in a league that was reeling from heavy financial losses.
-It was able to capture the MBA First Conference title (dubbed as Crossover Conference) where they exacted revenge on their rival in last year's National Finals, the Batangas Blades.
-At the same time, their championship was dedicated to their former player, Jack Tanuan who died on April 4, 2002 after battling a kidney disease.
+It was able to capture the MBA first conference title (dubbed as Crossover Conference) where they exacted revenge on their rival in last year's National Finals, the Batangas Blades.
+At the same time, their championship was dedicated to former player Jack Tanuan who died on April 4, 2002, after battling a kidney disease.

-The league stopped operations on July 26, 2002 due to continued financial loss.
-Because there was no MBA National Champion declared for the season, the Crossover Conference championship won by Negros Slashers was considered an official MBA title, making them National Champions by default.
+The league stopped operations on July 26, 2002.
+There was no MBA National Champion declared for the season, the Crossover Conference championship won by Negros Slashers was considered an official MBA title.

-Uniforms

-In the first season, the Slashers was color navy and white were used in 1998 season.
-In 1999 replaced with color red, navy blue and white in the second season.
-In 2000, the Slashers was replaced color blue, red and white contains with FedEx logo in the bottom of the Slashers logo.
-From 2001, the Slashers was color navy blue, blue and white.
-In the last year 2002, renames RCPI-Negros Slashers in same color.